m-abdelgawad/nginx-ingress-setup-with-proxy-on-bare-metal-kubernetes-cluster/README.md

     kubectl apply -f test-service.yaml
     ```

 4. Create an Ingress resource to route the traffic to the deployed application.
-The below resource, specify any host with path `/wear` to route to our application.
+The below resource specifies the domain in the host field and the path `/wear` to route to our application.

     ```
     vim test-ingress.yaml